emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 4 Rogue__

 * __Choices:__
-  * __Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.
+  * __Major Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.

 __Level 5 Rogue__

 * __Choices:__
+  * __Minor Stat Increase:__ You gain one stat point to add to a stat of your choosing.
   * __Thief or Assassin:__ You may choose to subclass into a Thief or an Assassin.
 Thieves focus on sneaking and theft.
 Assassins maximize their damage output to kill enemies before they have a chance to react.
 On subsequent level-ups, you will gain unique abilities based on your choice.